ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 The `Mutation` type has a single field.
 * The `add` field - This field will add a given entry to the data source.

-## Create a datasource for the project
+## Create a datasource for the package

-Before writing the GraphQL service, let's create a data source for the project.
+Before writing the GraphQL service, let's create a data source for the package.
 This will mimic a database that stores the data for the service.
 In this guide, you are going to use an in-memory table in Ballerina as the data source.

 ### Define the types for the datasource